Informatik-Projekt-Kurs/documentation/docs/development/development-principles/frontend.md

 The application employs several strategies for efficient state management:

 ### Context-Based State Management
-React Contexts are extensively used to provide efficient data access and state management:
+[React](https://react.dev/) Contexts provide a way to share state across the component tree without explicitly passing props through each level (known as "prop drilling").
+In our application, this is particularly useful for managing global state that multiple components need to access

+For example, our DashboardContext acts as a central hub that manages user data, company information, and appointments.
+It uses Apollo Client's hooks for data fetching and maintains local state:

 - **Centralized Data Management:** <br>
   Contexts like `CompanyContext` and `DashboardContext` handle complex data fetching and state management:
     ```ts
     // Dashboard context example showing centralized state management
-    type DashboardContextProps = {
+    type DashboardContextProps = { // Type definition
       user: ClientUser | undefined;
       loading: boolean;
       refreshUser: () => Promise<void>;